alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 Use:

-- parameter for API request items, not ‘option’
+- parameter for API request items, not 'option'
-- field for API response items, not ‘variable’
+- field for API response items, not 'variable'
-- object, not ‘dictionary’ or ‘array’ – for example: If the `status` in the `refund_summary` object is `available`...
+- object, not 'dictionary' or 'array' – for example: If the `status` in the `refund_summary` object is `available`...
 - key
 - value
 - key-value pair